sailor723/ecc_superset/README.md

      - Cache keys
    - Default: SQLite (`superset.db` in project root)
    - Configuration: Set via `SQLALCHEMY_DATABASE_URI` in `superset_config.py`
+   - Important Notes:
+     - Encryption key (`SUPERSET_SECRET_KEY`) must remain consistent
+     - Database credentials are encrypted using this key
+     - If key changes, you'll need to reset the database
-   - Note: For production, recommended to use PostgreSQL or MySQL
+     - For production, recommended to use PostgreSQL or MySQL

 2. **Data Source Databases**
    - Purpose: Store actual data for visualization